Product Resources & Support

 What type of batteries can I use in the Hub?

 You can only use the Rechargeable Battery that comes in the LEGO Education SPIKE Prime Set.
 It’s charged using the micro-USB cable that’s included in the set.
 The battery is also available to buy separately.

-What type of USB power chargers do you recommend to use for charging the Hub?
+What type of USB power chargers do you recommend for charging the Hub?

 We recommend using a high-quality power charger from a reputable brand because these are often DVP- (dedicated charging port) or CDP- (charging downstream port) type chargers